JoshuaLowe1002/vue3-tailwind2-starter/README.md

 # vue3-tailwind2-starter
-Starter Project using Vue Cli 3, Vue 3 &amp; Tailwind 2 for new projects
+Starter Project using Vue Cli 3, Vue 3, Typescript, Linting & Tailwind 2 for new projects